Culture of Mexico: Cinema

 The history of Mexican cinema dates to the beginning of the 20th century when several enthusiasts of the new medium documented historical events – most particularly the Mexican Revolution.
+Mexican cinema began in the late 19th century with the introduction of film technology.
+The first Mexican film is considered to be "Don Juan Tenorio" (1898) by Salvador Toscano Barragán.
 The Golden Age of Mexican cinema is the name given to the period between 1935 and 1959, where the quality and economic success of the cinema of Mexico reached its peak.
-An era when renowned actors such as Cantinflas and Dolores del Río appeared on the silver screen.
+Directors like Emilio Fernández ("Maria Candelaria"), Fernando de Fuentes ("Vámonos con Pancho Villa"), and Julio Bracho ("Distinto Amanecer") were prominent figures.
+An era when renowned actors such as Cantinflas and Pedro Infante appeared on the silver screen.
+Actresses such as Dolores del Río and María Félix became icons of Mexican cinema during this era.